Celebrating our First Nation’s History

 The Making Of Petroglyph Park

 In 1996, the Gabriola Historical and Museum Society, with other groups on and off Gabriola, became increasingly concerned about the condition of the Island’s petroglyphs.
 The soft sandstone on which they are found is exposed to weather, traffic, rubbings, and vandalism.
 Some images had become much less legible as a result.
 The petroglyphs are scattered all over the island, making protection and preservation difficult and expensive.
-The Gabriola Historical and Museum Society acquired permission from the Snuneymux First Nation to make reproductions of some of the petroglyphs and to place these in a small park on the Museum grounds.
+The Gabriola Historical and Museum Society acquired permission from the Snuneymuxw First Nation to place these in a small park on the Museum grounds.

 All petroglyph sites in BC are protected by law.